Xyclade/MachineLearning/Readme.md

 <img src="./Images/Mail_per_Sender_log_Distribution.png" width="400px" />

 Effectively the data is still the same, however it is represented on a different scale.
 Notice here that the numeric values now range between 0.69 and 3.83.
 This range is much smaller, causing the outliers to not skew away the rest of the data.
 This data manipulation trick is very common in the field of machine learning.
-Finding the right scale requires some insight, so using the plotting library of smile to make several plots on different scales and looking at the data can help a lot when doing this.
+Finding the right scale requires some insight.
+This is why using the plotting library of SMILE to make several plots on different scales can help a lot when performing this rescaling.

 The next feature we will work on is the frequency and timeframe in which subjects occur.
-If a subject occurs more it is likely to be more important.
+If a subject occurs more it is likely to be of higher importance.
 Additionally we take into account the timespan of the thread.
 So the frequency of a subject will be normalised with the timespan of the emails of this subject.
 This makes highly active email threads come up on top.
 Again this is an assumption we make on which emails should be ranked higher.

 Let's have a look at the subjects and their occurrence counts: